DJBarnes/django-dump-die/docs/source/configuration.rst

 DJANGO_DD_INCLUDE_UTILITY_TOOLBAR
 =================================

-By default, a **Utility Toolbar** will show at top of the page during DD output.
+By default, a **Utility Toolbar** will show at the top of the page during DD output.
 This toolbar provides buttons to easily expand and collapse multiple objects at once.